Ghostmonday/MonsterWallet/AUDIT_REPORT.md

 ## 📌 Conclusion

-The Monster Wallet codebase is now **Fully Compliant** with all requirements.
+The KryptoClaw codebase is now **Fully Compliant** with all requirements.

 **Overall Assessment**: ✅ **APPROVED FOR RELEASE**